NagyGa1/yaml-cpp/docs/How-To-Parse-A-Document-(Old-API).md

 }
 ```

-If you make a programming error (say, trying to read a scalar from a sequence node, or grabbing a key that doesn't exist), we throw some kind of `YAML::RepresentationException`.
+If you make a programming error (say, trying to read a scalar from a sequence node, or grabbing a key that doesn't exist), we THROW((some kind of `YAML::RepresentationException`.
 To prevent this, you can check what kind of node something is:

 ```
     YAML::Node node;